 The game of Ultimate involves 2 teams squaring off on a field similar in size to a football field.
 Each team aims to gain possession of the disc, advance it to the opponents’ end zone by throwing it from player to player, and score a point for catching it there.
 First team to reach 11 points (in this tournament, 17 in WFDF Tournaments), wins the game.
 Easy, right?

-The 8th Borneo Headhunters Hat might continue in 2018 as the 2-day tournament format that was adopted in 2015, or it might not.
+The Borneo Headhunters Hat might continue in 2018, or it might not.
 More information is inevitable, but perhaps not on this page.
+There’s always Facebook.